Secure & Harden Apache webserver with following best practices to keep your web application secure.

 The Web Server is a crucial part of web-based applications.
-Having misconfigured and keeping default configuration can expose sensitive information and that’s risk.
+Having misconfigured and the default configuration can expose sensitive information, and that’s a risk.

-As a website owner or administrator, you should regularly perform security scan against your website to find for online threats so you can take action before a hacker does.
+As a website owner or administrator, you should regularly perform security scans against your website to find for online threats so you can take action before a hacker does.

-It is good to run Apache in its own non-root account.
+Running Apache in its own non-root account is good.
 Modify User & Group Directive in httpd.conf of your Apache Web Server

 It’s good to disable Signature, as you may not wish to reveal Apache Version you are running.

 This directive controls whether the Server response header field, which is sent back to clients, includes a description of the generic OS-type of the server as well as information about compiled-in modules.

 Restrict Access to a Specific Network or IP